bimaguava/123-log/content/network/2021-02-06-connect-eve-ng-lab-to-external-network.md

 ### Explanation

-Eve-NG Lab is locate in another virtualization, in other case I can call it part of Software Defined Network.
+Eve-NG Lab is locate in another virtualization (Overlay).
+In other case I can call it part of Software Defined Network.
+Different with Eve-NG VM network. it's locate in surface network which directly connected to VMnet1 adapter (192.168.137.1)